 While this may treat their hiccups, it is vital to consider how much sugar to give your ferret.

 Too much sugar can easily impact the ferret’s pancreas negatively.
 As such, excess sugar can lead a ferret to develop diabetes.
 So, pet owners should never give too many sweet, sugary treats to their ferrets.

 You may also consider giving a ferret some olive oil to help alleviate their hiccups.
 However, if the hiccups are constant and don’t seem to go away, pet owners should take their ferret to the veterinarian to see if there may be a medical concern related to the hiccuping.

 Why does a ferret hiccup?
 Well, a hiccup occurs due to the spasm of a ferret’s diaphragm, which leads to minor spasms that close the vocal cords, which sounds like hiccups.

 There are all sorts of perfectly reasonable causes for a ferret to hiccup.
 It does not necessarily have to do with an underlying medical condition.
-For example, ferrets can begin hiccuping if they drink or eat too fast.
+For example, ferrets can begin hiccuping if they drink (only water, never coffee or other drinks) or eat too fast.
 Especially if you give them their favorite food like beef and they go full speed when eating.

 Sometimes, ferrets get too excited, which leads to more hiccups.
 This can take place more regularly in young ferrets or baby ones.
 Usually, this goes away after only a couple of minutes.